McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 }
 ```

-Go back to your browser, your website shold now contain a file input widget after the two buttons.
+Go back to your browser, your website should now contain a file input widget after the two buttons.
 Akin to the buttons, the file input uses rounded corners by default owing to the theme `borderRadius` value of 28.
 ![file-input](assets/img/file-input.png)
 Clicking on the widget allows you to select one or more files to upload.